ddf-project/ddf-flink/README.md

 $ git checkout -v1.2.0
 ```

+No changes are required when installing DDF using maven.

-Before installing DDF, add a new line after line#482 in project/RootBuild.scala, (don't miss adding the comma at the end of line#482)
+Before installing DDF using SBT, add a new line after line#482 in project/RootBuild.scala, (don't miss adding the comma at the end of line#482)

 ```
   ),